 Take this scene, for example — Chris is waiting in line at the bakery, feeling downtrodden.
-To make matters worse, the cashier behind the register is being a major prick for no good reason.
+To make matters worse, the cashier behind the register is being a major asshole for no good reason.
 Fed up, Chris pulls out his gun, forces the kid to fill a box with cannoli and then shoots him in the foot.
 “It happens.”

 It’s a hilarious scene that shows gruesomely endearing shades to Christopher’s character.
 On a more serious note is his conversation with Paulie, in which he confesses that he’s been depressed, unable to find purpose in life.
 The apartment is dark and dingy, with perfect music in the background.
 Backed by “Summertime” by Booker T. & the M.G.s, the scene carries great emotional weight.
 “Where’s my arc, Paulie?”

 In a similar vein is his conversation with Tony.
-After Tony boxes Chris in the head, and chastises him for his carelessness throughout the episode, he feels sympathy for his nephew, and tries to connect with him.
+After Tony boxes Chris in the head and chastises him for his carelessness throughout the episode, he feels sympathy for his nephew and tries to connect with him.
 However, the conversation goes nowhere.
 Chris remains too closed off and distant, unable to confess his true feelings.
 Same for Tony, who is unable to admit he’s seeing a therapist.

 The scene is excellent in the way that it shapes the whole Tony and Chris dynamic throughout the series.
-Although they view each other as father and son, there is very little love between them.
+Although they view each other as father and son, there is very little connection between them.

 Haunted by nightmares, a failed script and a lack of recognition, Chris spends the days lying in bed.
-But a phone call from his mother, voicing concern because his name was mentioned in the newspaper, is enough to give him a renewed sense of purpose.
+But a phone call from his mother voicing concern because his name was mentioned in the newspaper is enough to give him a renewed sense of purpose.

 They say once a television character has had a moment that truly endears them to you, it’s hard to turn your back on them.
 Despite “The Legend of Tennessee Moltisanti” featuring some dry social commentary, the episode is best remembered as a signature triumph for Chris.